 Today, the average Medicare beneficiary can choose from 43 Medicare Advantage (MA) plans.
-As care continues to move into the home, MA is on track to become a major payer for nonmedical home-based benefits.
+As care continues to move into the home, MA is on track to become a major payer for non-medical home-based benefits.
 In fact, over the last year, there was a 35 percent increase in MA plans offering home-based supplemental benefits.

 “The payer industry is acknowledging what home care providers have long known,” said Dina CEO Ashish V. Shah in Managed Healthcare Executive.
-“It is possible to reduce costs and improve the quality of care by offering wraparound non-medical benefits such as in-home support, transportation, durable medical equipment, and nutrition services.”
+“It is possible to reduce costs and improve the quality of care by offering wraparound non-medical supplemental benefits such as in-home support, transportation, durable medical equipment, and nutrition services.”

-As health plans confront the logistical challenge of coordinating a network of new services, many are turning to digital solutions to streamline processes and improve the member experience.
+As health plans confront the logistical challenge of coordinating networks of new services, many are turning to digital solutions to streamline processes and improve the member experience.
 According to McKinsey, developing the right product and network design is a great start to getting members into a plan, but a significant investment in raising consumer awareness and optimizing the distribution strategy is also required.
 Here are six steps to improve service delivery to members:

 1. Evaluate your Benefits Portfolio